 Section 8 The will also be an annual meeting of the executive board which will serve the purpose to organize activities for the year ahead.
 The annual meeting of the executive board may be a part of the open annual membership meeting or it may be a separate meeting.

 ARTICLE V - OFFICERS

 Section 1 Officers

-There shall be five (5) officers of the New Jersey Rehabilitation Association: One President, one President-Elect, one Secretary, one Treasurer, and one Immediate Past President.
-The term of office for officers shall for one (1) year commencing on January 1st, following election.
+There shall be five (5) officers of NJRA: One President, one President-Elect, one Secretary, one Treasurer, and one Immediate Past President.
+The term of office for officers shall for one (1) year commencing on January 1st, following elections.

 Section 2 Duties and Obligations

-1. Presiding over the Board of Directors, Executive Committee, and all membership meetings.
+1. Preside over the board of directors, executive committee, and all membership meetings.

-2. Becoming acquainted with the function of the State as an administrative unit of the NRA, Inc. and directing operations to fulfill the obligations.
+2. Become acquainted with the function of NJRA as an administrative unit of the NRA, Inc. and directing operations to fulfill the obligations.

-4. Performing such other duties and exercising such prudent leadership and authority as is ordinarily incident to this office.
+3. Perform such other duties and exercising such prudent leadership and authority as is ordinarily incidental to this office.

-5. Recommending to the Executive Committee and to the Board of Directors such actions as may be deemed necessary and proper.
+4. Recommend to the executive committee and to board of directors such actions as may be deemed necessary and proper.

 B. President-Elect; Duties of the President-Elect shall include: